nuxt/scripts/docs/content/scripts/support/crisp.md

    */
   tokenId: optional(string()),
   /**
-   * Restrict the domain that the Crisp cookie is set on.
+   * Restrict the domain that crisp cookie is set on.
    * Same as CRISP_COOKIE_DOMAIN.
    * @see https://docs.crisp.chat/guides/chatbox-sdks/web-sdk/cookie-policies/
    */